top of page

 • Enjoy more connected relationships

-• Help resolve substance and process addictions
+• Resolve substance and process addictions

-• Build and maintain a sense of self-worth
+• Build and maintain a sense of Self-Worth

 We tend to believe Inner Critic, no matter how irrational and berating, because it's been a part of us for as long as we can remember, since about age seven.